pbl64k/ShenzhenIO-Turing/README.md

 handled down the line by address router(s) and individual RAM chip controllers.
 Support for optional read-only cycle was added late in the final stages of design due to the need to optimize CPU implementation.

 The controller reads data from the memory bus (`x2`).
-Negative number indicates that the sender want to perform a short read-only cycle, and will send address immediately afterwards.
+Negative number indicates that the sender wants to perform a short read-only cycle, and will send address immediately afterwards.
 Non-negative numbers are interpreted as addresses, and a full read-write cycle is initiated.
-Received address is send to the address router through address bus (`x3`), and the controllers start waiting for data on data bus `x1`.
+Received address is sent to the address router through address bus (`x3`), and the controller start waiting for data on data bus (`x1`).
 If a read-only cycle was requested, the data received is sent both to the client on memory bus and back to the RAM chip controller on the data bus.
 Otherwise the data is sent on the memory bus, and memory controller awaits for another bit of data to sent back on data bus for write.

 ### Register Machine?..

-...
+Next step was implementing register block.
+As it does not exist in the final design, I won't go into much detail, and simply give a brief outline of the process and the outcome.

+As soon as I started working on the register block I realized that implementing three specialized registers is probably going to be much more involved than using another standard RAM chip to implement ten more general purpose registers.
+Why ten?
+So that I can offload a large part of ALU duties onto the register block itself.
+The register block end up being a fairly capable processing unit in its own right, interpreting a large, orthogonal set of opcodes where two least significant digits encoded the numbers of source and destination registers.
+It supported instructions of the general form `MOV rX + imm, rY` and `ADD rX + imm, rY` with several shortcuts for common special cases.
+At this point I changed the planned instruction set to a proper load-store with indirect adressing, as all arithmetics could be done insude the register block.

+Unfortunately, while all of this was aesthetically pleasing etc., once I implemented the monitor/debugger and got down to implementing the CPU, I realized that this just isn't going to work.
+Register block took up about as much space as the RAM system with 28 words.
+The remaining space on the board was sufficient to place two MC6000s.
+With fairly rich instruction set, simple experiments quickly demonstrated that there was no way to fit all the CPU logic into 28 MC6000 instructions.

+I thrashed about a bit.

+I ditched the idea of doing indirect addressing as the only addressing mode and switched to direct addresses.
+Hey, this is a von Neumann arch, who cares!
+That helped a bit, but nowhere nearly enough.
+At this point I spent some time in a pit of engineering despair, but upon considering everything I realized that there was only one choice--register block had to go.

+After a brief detour to discuss the hardware monitor/debugger, I'll finish up the long story of many permutations of the B9900 arch and instruction set.

+### Hardware Monitor/Debugger

+This part of the overall design was absolutely useless as far as universality and "usefulness" were concerned, but it was critical for achieving my second goal--making something that looked like an actual almost-consumer device that could be used in the real world.

+I won't go into much detail on implementation, code can be viewed [in the save file](./prototyping-area-1.txt).

 ## Turing Completeness

 ...

+[1]: I'm gonna slap anyone who says, "Oh, but you can swap two integers..." here.
+If you don't understand why you really can't, *slap*.